Primary Source of the Month Bundle

 In 1849, John Robertson Maben traveled to California in search of gold.
 In a series of thirteen letters, Maben describes his travels to his wife, Sarah.
 In this program, students will join Maben on his journey, interpreting his letters and tracing his travels on a nineteenth-century map.
 (VS.1, VS.6)

-APRIL or MAY | What happened in Virginia in the 20th Century?
+APRIL or MAY | How did Virginia change in the 20th Century?